asc5025/flatiron-connect-v0-server/README.md

 # README: Flatiron Connect Backend API

-The client repo can be found here: [pip](https://github.com/asc5025/flatiron-connect-v0-client)
+The client repo can be found here: [client application](https://github.com/asc5025/flatiron-connect-v0-client)

 ## Overview
 This backend API that interacts with the Flatiron Connect client. <br /> <br />